-Human papillomavirus (HPV) can sometimes cause bumps or warts on the skin.
-The bumps may be flat or raised, and may vary in size.
-However, not everyone with HPV develops symptoms.
+Human papillomavirus (HPV) can sometimes look like a rash, bumps, or warts on the skin.
+The bumps may appear flat or raised and may vary in size.
+However, not everyone with HPV develops these symptoms.

 There is no cure for HPV.
 However, there are treatments for the conditions HPV can cause.
 In most cases, the infection goes away on its own.

 In this article, we discuss how HPV looks in males and females, as well as its diagnosis, treatment, and prevention.

 HPV is a group of viruses, many but not all of which are sexually-transmitted infections (STIs).
 According to

 People contract sexually-transmitted forms of HPV through skin-to-skin contact during vaginal, oral, or anal sex with people who have the virus.

 Most people with HPV do not experience symptoms.
 However, some types of HPV cause a rash- like appearance, warts, or bumps on the skin.
 They may occur in or around the genitals, anus, tongue, mouth, or lips.
 Sometimes, HPV also causes warts on other areas of skin, such as the hands or feet.